Troubleshooting¶

 C -->|Intermittent| E{Recent deployment?}

-E -->|Yes| F[Compare before/after metrics, consider rollback]
+E -->|Yes| F["Compare before/after metrics, consider rollback"]

 E -->|No| G{Dependency-correlated?}